jancervenka/czech-simpleqa/README.md

 ## I Want to Use the Python Package

+The package contains everything required to run the eval end-to-end and collect the results.
-You can install the package with `pip`:
+You can install it with `pip` or any other Python package manager:

 ```bash
 pip install czech-simpleqa